Manual Typing is Expensive: The TCO of Invoice Data Capture (Part 2)

 TCO of manual invoice data extraction: Average cost per invoice is $2.03

-We have calculated the TCO of manual invoice data extraction for our model company which is setting the bar for invoice data capture.
-We have discovered that this manual method is not only quite expensive but also presents a big strain on the morale of the typists -- nobody likes to spend time correcting errors stemming from one erroneously typed number.
+We calculated the TCO of manual invoice data extraction for our model company, which is setting the bar, for invoice data capture.
+We discovered this manual method is not only quite expensive but also presents a big strain on the morale of the typists — nobody likes to spend time correcting errors stemming from one erroneously typed number.

-Finally, we will compare the manual process to automation processes next time -- the template-based on-premise OCR, and cognitive cloud OCR methods.
+Finally, we will compare the manual to automation processes next time — the template-based on-premise OCR, and cognitive cloud OCR methods.
 Stay tuned!

-If you want to analyze your own use-case, book a call with our automation expert here.
+If you want to analyze your own use case, book a demo with our automation experts.